exa is a replacement for

 ls written in Rust.

-exa’s options are similar, but not exactly the same, as
+exa’s options are almost, but not quite, entirely unlike

 - -1, --oneline: display one entry per line

 - -G, --grid: display entries as a grid (default)